 /TV Shows) that you would specify as the content location for that library type.

 Unlike with video content, music tracks will usually already have embedded metadata for many users.
 You may have heard of the “ID3 tag” inside MP3 files – that’s a type of embedded metadata.
-For instance, if you used iTunes to store your music in the past, then it almost certainly has embedded metadata.
+For instance, if you used iTunes to store your music in the past, then it almost certainly has (at least some) embedded metadata.

 Whether or not your content has embedded metadata can make a difference in how it is scanned matched.